David Selby: Writing

-Selby is also an accomplished writer.
+Selby is also a writer.
 His work includes the plays Lincoln and James and Final Assault as well as the poetry collections My Mother's Autumn and Happenstance.
-Novels he has written include Lincoln's Better Angel and The Blue Door.
+He has written two novels, Lincoln's Better Angel and The Blue Door.
 A Better Place combines memoir and social commentary to discuss Selby's upbringing.
 In 2010, he published My Shadowed Past, chronicling what it was like to work on Dark Shadows.

-Awards

-In 1998, West Virginia University awarded Selby its first Life Achievement Award from the College of Creative Arts.
-He received an honorary doctorate in 2004.